Student-centric advice and objective recommendations

 Understanding Your AP Scores

-Every year, millions of students take AP exams.
+Every year, millions of students take Advanced Placement (AP) exams.
 For those who have never taken one before, it can certainly be a struggle to understand your scores.
-Lucky for you, however, there’s no need to fear.
+Luckily for you, there’s no need to fear.
 We’ve gone through and created this article to help you interpret your AP scores, no matter what exam you took or score you received.

 So, if that sounds of use to you, keep on reading to learn how exams are scored.
 We also cover what each AP score means and look at the most recent score distributions (for every exam)!